sdleffler/qp-trie-rs/README.md

 benchmarks are consistent in their outputs but I selected the lowest variance results to display here.

+Benchmarks named `exotrie` are using the `qptrie::Trie` implementation.

 ```
 running 8 tests
 test bench_btreemap_get    ... bench: 114,172,574 ns/iter (+/- 10,890,962)